jeyoung/resize/README.md

 resize
 ======

-JavaScript code to resize an image to square dimensions
+This is a small JavaScript utility to resize an image to square dimensions.

+It will not work on a web server, it must be downloaded and the resize.html loaded from the local drive.